 The team's focus is to provide better communication and engagement between the key volunteer leaders, WEF Staff and the WEF Board.
 WEF AE Staff are assigned to each MA as a liaison and resource.
 Click here for a list of Staff Liaisons.

-Join WEF for an interactive discussion on effective ways to recognize volunteer engagement.
+August 24, 2021 Leadership Series #7 – Recognizing Committee Volunteer Engagement An interactive discussion on effective ways to recognize volunteer engagement.
 We will discuss impactful ways you can show up to lead so volunteers feel valued, heard, and appreciated.

-WEFMAX is a WEF budgeted annual program offering Member Association (MA) leaders an opportunity to attend one of four meetings each year that provides a forum to learn what is new from WEF and provides sessions for ongoing exchange of MA information.
+WEFMAX is a WEF budgeted annual program offering Member Association (MA) leaders an opportunity to attend one of three meetings each year that provides a forum to learn what is new from WEF and provides sessions for ongoing exchange of MA information.
 These meetings also represent social time to foster relationships to ensure continued success.
 Many Federation and MA programs have found their origins in ideas discussed and presented at these meetings.
 The Water Environment Federation represents an extensive network of professionals in the water quality field, MA exchange sessions lie at the core of this network.

 Confirmed future WEFMAX Hosts/Dates are listed below:

-WEF & MA Leader Workshop
+WEF & MA Staff/Contacts Workshop